Hanging Baskets & Nursery

 Plants for the baskets are grown in the City of Victoria's nursery, located in the southeast corner of Beacon Hill Park.
 In late April, a crew of six gardeners begins construction of approximately 1,350 hanging baskets.
 This process takes place over a four-week period.

 After the baskets are made, they remain in the City's greenhouses for one week before being moved outside to acclimatize to the conditions they will encounter on the streets.
-During the second week of June, the baskets are placed on the City's signature lampposts.
+In early June, the baskets are placed on the City's signature lampposts.

 Parks staff water the hanging baskets every night throughout the summer, from 10:45 p.m. to 7:15 a.m.
 Trucks transport water in 2,250 litre tanks, and hand-held wands are used to water the flowers.
 Parks staff give each basket 6.5 litres of water containing a trace amount of fertilizer.
 Baskets in exposed areas are watered 6 - 7 times per week, whereas baskets in sheltered locations are watered 4 - 5 times per week, depending on the weather.